- Specify the name of the table where the function outputs the subsequences.

 In the sequence string syntax, you must type the outer brackets (bold).
 The sequence strings in this column can be created by the nPath function.

-If you specify this argument, each item set can have only one item.
+If you specify this syntax element, each item set can have only one item.

 - Determines the threshold for whether a sequential pattern is frequent.
 The minimum must be a positive real number.